Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Small limit

 For a calculation done directly on the lattice, and not in a continuum approximation, we would expect a purely imaginary matrix element.

 \paragraph{Total splitting} The total half-splitting is therefore

-This should be compared with the numerical result $0.393J$, obtained through exact diagonalization (see Fig.~\ref{fig:EpsilonVsJ_bulkVSstring} and sec.~\ref{sec:fnsmallJ} below).
+This should be compared with the numerical result $0.3933\, J$, obtained through exact diagonalization (see Fig.~\ref{fig:EpsilonVsJ_bulkVSstring} and sec.~\ref{sec:fnsmallJ} below).
 The order of magnitude is correct but the number obtained from our effective model is too large by 45\%.
-In addition, we find that the main contribution comes from the $J$-bulk term rather than the $J$-string in contradiction with the numerical results (see below).
-Both discrepancies are probably due to the poor continuum approximation we took: we approximated rather narrow bands separated by a large band gap by two gapped Dirac fermions, that actually correspond to saddle points of the dispersion relation (see $\mathbf{k}_\pm$ in Fig.~\ref{fig.BZisoenergy}).
+This is probably due to the poor continuum approximation we took: we approximated rather narrow bands separated by a large band gap (and carrying finite Chern numbers) by two gapped Dirac fermions, that actually correspond to saddle points of the dispersion relation (see $\mathbf{k}_\pm$ in Fig.~\ref{fig.BZisoenergy}).